Raised: $0

 WordPress URL Redirects

 When WordPress is detected, the addon will display instructions.
-To fix redirects:
+To fix this, use wp search-replace to replace URLs across all tables (including serialized data):

 1. Run ddev share-cf and note the generated URL (e.g., https://random-name.trycloudflare.com)